guybedford/import-maps-extensions/README.md

 This way, all resolve calls would be able to wait on the new import maps and we would have a full guarantee of predictability regardless of network profile.

 Currently the resolver is not designed to be asynchronous in this way so this would be a larger change.
-In addition this would lead to an unnecessary delay for in-progress module loads so while it may seem at some theoretical level more correct, it may not be the most practical in real workflows.
-The theoretical correctness to be relied upon is the well-defined nature of immutable map extension and when the individual top-level loads are initiated.
+In addition this would lead to an unnecessary delay for in-progress module loads since all resolutions would suddently be paused while the new import map is fetched and process.
+Thus, while it may seem at some theoretical level more correct, it may not be the most practical in real workflows.
+The primary guarantees of correctness to be relied upon is the well-defined nature of immutable map extension and when the individual top-level loads are initiated.

 ## Acknowledgements